This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-- Padded shoulder straps and back panel keep the load comfortable during long carries.
+- Padded shoulder straps and back panel keep the pack comfortable even when fully loaded.

 Cons